 The outdoor access point shall be grounded per the manufacturer’s recommendations.

-Pole mounted access points shall be bonded to a driven ¾ inch x 10 foot copper clad ground rod using #6/AWG copper ground conductor and an exothermic weld.
+Pole mounted access points shall be bonded to a driven 3/4-inch x 10 foot copper clad ground rod using #6/AWG copper ground conductor and an exothermic weld.
 Those access points mounted on site lighting poles shall be bonded to the light pole ground rod; a separate ground rod is not required.

-Wall mounted access points shall be bonded to a driven ¾ inch x 10 foot copper clad ground rod using #6/AWG copper ground conductor and an exothermic weld.
+Wall mounted access points shall be bonded to a driven 3/4-inch x 10 foot copper clad ground rod using #6/AWG copper ground conductor and an exothermic weld.
 The wall mounted access point shall also be bonded to the interior structural steel of the building using a #6/AWG copper ground conductor and bronze clamp.
 Exterior wall penetrations shall be sealed to avoid water intrusion.

 GENERAL

-The contractor shall install the wireless mesh system using Postal-supplied Cisco Access Points and Postal or national contract-supplied IP Cameras.
-Contractor must provide wiring from the Main Network Room to the Root Access Point (RAP) on the building or structure and provide suitable power connections to the RAP.
+Install the wireless mesh system using Postal-supplied Cisco Access Points and Postal or national contract-supplied IP Cameras.
+Provide wiring from the Main Network Room to the Root Access Point (RAP) on the building or structure and provide suitable power connections to the RAP.
 Coring through exterior walls and sealing of disturbed areas shall be included.
-USPS IT and Securitas E.S will provide programming support.
+USPS IT and USPS CCTV Direct Vendor will provide programming support.

 Outdoor access points are furnished by Raleigh Telecom Services Wireless Team and installed by the Contractor.
 The Contractor shall install and complete the necessary mounting assemblies prior to the attachment of the outdoor access points.